felippe-regazio/plume-css/README.md

 Welcome to Plume CSS, a lightweight and highly themeable CSS Micro-Framework.
 No JS, no Dependencies.
 This is the Plume's repository and technical documentation.
 If you want to know exactly what Plume is, what it does and its main characteristics, please visit: https://felippe-regazio.github.io/plume-css/.
 For usage and technical information, please follow the README:

-# Compatibility

-Full compatibility with the following Browsers:

-- Google Chrome 80.0.3987.132
-- Mozilla Firefox 76.0.1
-- Opera 68.0.3618.125
-- Safari 11.1.2

-Tested in a browser thats isn't here?
-Send a PR with the results.
-Found an issue?
-Send a PR describing it :)

 # Installing

 With NPM (Also available with Yarn)